linkmalloc/proudbisayabai.ph/_posts/2025-08-25-from-bisaya-pride-to-3-5m-fans-maddi-telma-s-journey.md

 * Telma – the name of a noisy neighbor from her childhood
 * Jesselyn – her high school classmate and valedictorian
-* Charie Sir – named after her favorite manicurista
+* Charie  – named after her favorite manicurista

 This is what makes her content so genuine — it’s drawn from real Bisaya life, full of heart, humor, and history.